District Meetings

 Contact Robyn Medina at 580-256-7425 to learn more, or check out our latest newsletters for details.

-Congratulations to our newest Director - Lindsey Craighead
+Congratulations to our newest Director - Cale Steadman

 District meetings are usually small gatherings hosted in a central location within each district, where members from that district meet with one another and co-op staff to discuss the business of the co-op and to elect a representative who will serve on the NWEC board of directors.

 Each year NWEC hosts three district meetings.
 This is because our service territory is split into nine districts, each with a representative who serves a three-year term on the board of directors for NWEC.
 These board members are democratically chosen to serve on the board by a vote of the members in the trustee candidate's respective district.
-This year, the districts up for election are districts two, four and six.
+This year, the districts up for election are districts seven, eight and nine.

 In short, members of Northwestern Electric of course!
-In 2025, it will be members from districts two, four and six.
+In 2026, it will be members from districts seven, eight and nine.
 If you are unsure of which district you live in, you can check your billing statement, or give us a call!
 If you live within the district and are not a voting member, please feel free to still stop by and receive your update from the cooperative hand out.
 If you are unsure if you are considered a voting member, check out our guidelines below.

 Having a voice in who makes the major decisions that directly affect your life and your family is a right we all share.
 Less common, is the right to vote for those who will represent your community’s interests within your local electric utility.
 As a member of Northwestern Electric Cooperative, you have that right, so why not exercise it?